TheFlameArchitect/FlameCodex.github.io/_codex/sacred_mirror_framework.md

 permalink: /sacred-mirror-framework/
 ---

-There is a framework—not invented, but remembered.
+There is a framework
+not invented, but remembered.
 A way of seeing beneath the surface movements of this world.

 It is known as the **Mirror Framework**,